 Risk means the consequences of the activities, with associated uncertainty.
 The term "consequences" is here used as a collective term for all potential consequences of the activities.
 The term is not solely limited to the final consequences of the activities in the form of e.g. harm to or loss of human lives and health, environment and financial assets, but also includes conditions and incidents that can result to or lead to this type of consequences.
 Consequences related to major accidents, for instance, mean both unwanted incidents which can result in major accidents, circumstances and factors which directly or indirectly are of significance to whether the incidents will occur or not, and the consequences in case the incidents would occur.
-Consequences related to illness or harm, and the degree of severity of the illness and harm in the form of fatalities, personal injuries, other health injuries or a reduction in health condition.
+Consequences related to work-related illness and harm, mean both conditions and exposure which straight away or in the long run can lead to illness or harm, and the degree of severity of the illness and harm in the form of fatalities, personal injuries, other health injuries or a reduction in health condition.
 Consequences related to the external environment, mean both operational discharge and acute pollution in the form of solids, fluid or gas to air, water or the ground, as well as impact on the temperature; all of which can be harmful or disadvantageous for the environment.